heyitsyosh/42_philosophers/README.md

 The actions of the philosophers are shown in a log with timestamps.
 If a philosopher dies, the program terminates after printing the death log.
-If the optional "number of times each philosopher must eat" is specified, the program terminates after each philosopher eats at least that many times.
+The "number of times each philosopher must eat" can be specified optionally.
+In that case, the program terminates after each philosopher eats at least that many times.

 > Philosophers sit around a circular table with a fork in between each philosopher.
 > Philosophers will eat, sleep, and think.